cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 You are already using Ansible for configuring Linux servers.
 Here's how you can use Ansible for verifing configurations.
 </div>

-Ansible is a handy tool for managing configurations in Linux servers.
+Ansible is a handy tool for configuration management.

 Sometimes, you want to verify configurations without actually changing.
 You can do that with Ansible `assert` module.

-The `assert` module can evaluate string expressions.
-Coupled with Ansible variable assignment, you can write Ansible playbooks to check for specific parameters.
+The `assert` module can evaluate Jinja2 expressions.
+Coupled with Ansible variable assignment, you can write Ansible playbooks to check for specific configuration parameters.

 # How to use Ansible assert